-Records Check

-✓ The name and contact information of all emergency contacts is available for all barn staff, if needed.

-If there is no emergency plan, the Farm Manager creates one, includes it in Farm Personnel training and keeps it on file.

-If there is no farm map, the Farm Manager creates one and posts it in a conspicuous location.

-- FCP 004 Barn Microclimate

-- FCP 007 Feed and Water

-- REC 010 Emergency Plan

-- OFFSP PRO 006 Farm Personnel Training Program
+Monitoring P ecords Check ✓ The name and contact information of all emergency conformation of all barn staff, if needed. ontacts is available Deviation and Corrective Action If there is no emergency plan, the Farm Manager creates one, includes it in Farm Personnel training and keeps it on file.
+Related Documenta tion and Records If there is no farm map, the Farm Manager creates one and posts in in a conspicuous location.
+FCP 004 Barn Microclimate FCP 007 Feed and Water REC 010 Emergency Plan OFFSP PRO 006 Farm Personnel Training Program sonnel Training Log ple Generator and Alarm Testing Log

-- REC 006 Personnel Training Log

-- APP XII Sample Generator and Alarm Testing Log

-- Other: